bartvandebiezen/conventions/naming/translation-labels.md

 Examples:

-- personal-information.email-empty-feedback-text -> Your email address is needed to finish your booking.
+- checkout.personal-information-page.email-empty-feedback-text -> Your email address is needed to finish your booking.

 ## Labels for file names end with ‘file-name’